White-headed vulture perched on a wooden log and leaned over.

 • Introduction

 White-headed vultures fly lower than other vultures and will generally arrive first to a carcass.
+They mostly live alone as solitary scavengers.

 White-headed vultures can soar for hours in search of food.
 They are slightly different to other vultures as they are much shier and will avoid the feeding frenzy at a carcass and feed alone at its edge.
-They will roost in acacia trees and are somewhat solitary, in comparison to the social nature of other Old-World Vultures.
+They will roost in acacia trees and are somewhat solitary, in comparison to the social nature of other old-world vultures.

-• Threats/ Conservation
+• Conservation

 Decline in population is thought to be due to the reduction in populations of mammals and wild ungulates including the agricultural intensification converting its habitat. *